StarmoonAI/Starmoon/firmware/README.md

     - You can do this by clicking the "PlatformIO: Serial Monitor" button or running the monitor task.

 9. Connect to WiFi using the WiFi Captive portal
-    - It is straightforward to connect to your local Wifi network with an SSID (WIFI name) and Password.
+    - It is straightforward to connect to your local Wifi network with an SSID (WiFi name) and Password.
     - Once the device is on, it acts as an Access Point to connect to a known WiFi network.
     - Find the device name "Starmoon device" in your list of local wifi networks.
     - Press "Configure Wifi" and type in your SSID and PW for your Wifi and connect.